- A fuel surcharge is an additional fee that carriers like DHL, UPS, and FedEx charge on top of basic shipping rates

 How Will They Affect My Shipments?

 Of course, any additional charges that carriers impose will be passed onto businesses and affect their bottom lines.
 And, as a small or medium business owner, you want to do all you can to keep your customers by offering them affordable shipping rates.

-However, with the constantly fluctuating the surcharge rates, maintaining cheap shipping rates for your customers can take its toll on your bottom line.
+However, with the constantly fluctuating surcharge rates, maintaining cheap shipping rates for your customers can take its toll on your bottom line.
 That’s when you can try to negotiate the rates you’re being charged with your shipping company.
-In particular, you can often negotiate a flat-rate for your shipments if you consistently ship large volumes of packages.
+In particular, you can often negotiate a flat rate for your shipments if you consistently ship large volumes of packages.

 How Does It Work?